danielpcox/cornellcru-WP/wp-content/plugins/wp-maintenance-mode/readme.txt

 Donate link: http://bueltge.de/wunschliste/
 Tags: maintenance, mode, admin, administration, unavailable, coming soon Requires at least: 2.6
-Tested up to: 3.1-alpha
+Tested up to: 3.1-RC2
-Stable tag: 1.0
+Stable tag: 1.6.7

-After activation in the options of the plugins it adds a splash page to your blog that lets visitors know your blog is down for maintenance.
-Logged in administrators get full access to the blog including the front-end.
+Adds a splash page to your site that lets visitors know your site is down for maintenance.
+Full access to the back- & front-end is optional.

 == Description ==
 Adds a maintenance-page to your blog that lets visitors know your blog is down for maintenancetime.
 User with rights for theme-options get full access to the blog including the frontend.